rapporto/docs/source-lk-v2/api/eng/smpp_eng/eng_smpp_sms.rst

 Message Delivery Statuses
 ============================

-To receive the SMS message statuses, it is necessary to configure the :doc:`eng_smpp_status`.
+To receive SMS message statuses, you need to configure the :doc:`eng_smpp_status`.

-SMS Session
+SMS Sessions
 =============

 The SMS session functionality allows a subscriber to use the service without limiting messages to keywords.